 Cake mixes cost less and might come together slightly faster than a homemade cake, but their flavor and texture can leave something to be desired.
 By making a few ingredient changes, you can manipulate a cake mix so it tastes homemade.

-Preheat the oven to 350 degrees Fahrenheit, or to the temperature indicated on the box, for at least 15 to 20 minutes before you put the cake in the oven.
+Preheat your oven to 350 degrees Fahrenheit, or to the temperature indicated on the box, for at least 15 to 20 minutes before you put the cake in the oven.

 Separate five eggs, reserving three of the yolks.
 Place five egg whites in a clean metal bowl.
 Use a stand mixer or hand mixer to beat the egg whites into stiff peaks.

-Mix the ingredients on low for 30 seconds or just until they combine.
-Beat the batter for an additional 1 to 2 minutes on medium; be careful not to over mix it or the cake will be tough.
+Mix the ingredients on low for 30 seconds or until just combined.
+Beat the batter for an additional one to two minutes on medium; be careful not to over mix it or the cake will be tough.

-Fold the whipped egg whites gently into the cake batter, just until combined.
+Fold the whipped egg whites gently into the cake batter, until just combined.
 If you beat or stir the cake batter too vigorously, the egg whites deflate.
 Pour the batter carefully into greased and floured pans.

 Read more: How to Improve a Box Cake Mix for Cupcakes

 Step 5: Bake and Enjoy!

 Set the timer for five minutes before you think the cake will be done.
 Insert a toothpick in the center of the cake.
 It's done when moist crumbs appear on the toothpick.